LaunchCodeEducation/data-analysis-curriculum/content/cleaning-pandas/reading/missing-data/_index.md

 etsy_sellers.fillna(0)
 ```

-This code would acutally replace every single missing value in the dataframe with 0.
+This code would actually replace every single missing value in the dataframe with 0.
 But we decided to be a little more intentional and want to just replace the missing values in the `Current_Items` column.

 ```python
 cols = {"Current_Items": 0}